Dental Crowns Edmonton

 Ready to Restore Your Smile?
 Request a Consultation Today

-Dr. Nathaniel Podilsky at DentaCare Group can restore the shape, function, and look of your smile using dental crowns.
-At a consultation, they can examine your oral health and determine whether porcelain crowns or other treatments are right for you.
-If crowns are the best option for your smile, our in-house CEREC system can mill a custom restoration in as little as an hour.
+The team at DentaCare Group can restore the shape, function, and look of your smile.
+If you qualify for a crown, our in-house CEREC system can mill a custom restoration in as little as an hour.

 "Crowns may not be as strong as your natural teeth.
 So like your natural teeth, remember not to bite down on hard objects or use your teeth to open or cut things."